joshua-staples/docker_ds_tutorial/README.md

 ### Build

 Every docker image we used above was built by someone.
 The build command is used to build your own custom image based on a Dockerfile.
-Building your own image is not difficult, but it is an advanced topic that will not be covered in this tutorial, we will be using pre-built images.

 You can see all of the images you have downloaded locally using this command:
 ```